ashhhlynn/final-marketplace-api/README.md

 - Users can add and remove items from a shopping cart.

-- Users can add and remove items at checkout, place orders powered through Stripe API.
+- Users can add and remove items at checkout, and place orders powered through Stripe API.

 - Users can edit their Account information from both their user profile and checkout.